afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 - The first subsection is called the Conv1 subsection of the VGG extractor.
 - We then proceed to pass the output volume through the rest of the five subsections to arrive at our final output volume of shape M over 32, N over 32, and 512.

-As an example, if we have a 1,240 by 960 by 3 image as our input, our final output volume shape will be 40 by 30 by 512.
+As an example, if we have a 1,240x960x3 image as our input, our final output volume shape will be 40x30x512.

 <img src="./resources/w4/img/l2-2D-objDet-cnn6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - We will be using this output volume to generate our final detections.

 **Prior/Anchor Bounding Boxes**

 - The next step to describe in our neural network architecture is the concept of prior boxes.
 Also called `anchor boxes`.